kengibson1111/go-stdlib/README.md

 ## encoding/xml

-* encoder - this shows how to define xml translation in a golang type definition.
-That information is used by an Encoder to output XML to a stream.

 * marshalindent - MarshalIndent works like Marshal, but prettifies the output byte slice.

 * unmarshal - like the previous 2 samples with type definition, but reading XML instead of